 In addition to any requirements set forth in Section 3.2 or Section 6.5 of this Agreement, King County Metro will maintain accurate, written and/or electronic records of repairs made to each bus.
 These records will detail the bus number, date of repair, detailed description of the complaint and/or repair, materials required to perform the repair, and mileage at the time of the repair.
 If King County Metro keeps records in hard copy, the records will be filed by coach number and by chronological order.
-With the exception of privileged documents or documents otherwise protected from disclosure, King County Metro will make these records available to Sound Transit on request.
+With the exception of documents that are privileged, exempt or otherwise protected from disclosure, King County Metro will make these records available to Sound Transit on request.
 In addition, King County Metro will maintain separate records showing the periods during which each bus has been out of service for repairs.
-With the exception of privileged documents or documents otherwise protected from disclosure, King County Metro will make these records available to Sound Transit on request.
+With the exception of documents that are privileged, exempt or otherwise protected from disclosure, King County Metro will make these records available to Sound Transit on request.
 In addition, King County Metro will maintain separate records showing the periods during which each bus has been out of service for repairs.
-With the exception of privileged documents or documents otherwise protected from disclosure, King County Metro will make these records available to Sound Transit upon request including on-site read access to fleet management system electronic files via AssetWorks M5 Fleet Focus Fleet Management Program.
+With the exception of documents that are privileged, exempt or otherwise protected from disclosure, King County Metro will make these records available to Sound Transit upon request including on-site read access to fleet management system electronic files via AssetWorks M5 Fleet Focus Fleet Management Program.